Cost of medical cannabis in Australia

 - wholesale and pharmacy fees

-Health insurers, like HIF are starting to offer rebates for medical cannabis prescriptions.
+Health insurers, like HIF are starting to offer benefits for medical cannabis prescriptions.
 HIF and Little Green Pharma have partnered to reduce patient costs and HIF will pay a benefit towards medicinal cannabis products if a member’s Extras cover includes Pharmacy.
-The benefits are payable from 9th September 2020.
 Benefits are payable under the Pharmacy Limit and are subject to individual policy limits and waiting periods.
 Members can refer to their applicable policy fact sheet at hif.com.au for details on their eligibility and individual benefit.

-If you are with another health insurer please contact them direct and ask if they pay a benefit towards medicinal cannabis prescriptions.
+If your patient is with another health insurer please ask them to contact their insurer directly and ask if they pay a benefit towards these prescriptions.